Dyndrilliac/java-custom-api/README.md

 * Title:  Custom Java API
 * Author: [Matthew Boyette](mailto:Dyndrilliac@gmail.com)
-* Date:   2012-2015
+* Date:   2012-2016

 *******************************************************************

-This project represents an effort to recycle more of my Java code and promote modular design.
+This project represents an effort to recycle more of my Java code and promote modular design practices.
 Basically this is a collection of classes, methods, and interfaces that I have found useful or interesting.
 This code is a constant work in progress and updates happen frequently.

-Object Classes:

-* ApplicationWindow: represents a GUI window for an application.
+I also use the the [standard Java library](http://introcs.cs.princeton.edu/java/stdlib/) from the text _Introduction to Computer Science in Java_ and the [sample algorithms](http://algs4.cs.princeton.edu/code/) from the text _Algorithms, 4th Edition_ both of which are written by __Robert Sedgewick__ and __Kevin Wayne__.
+These libraries are not included within this repository.
+You can dwnload them from the provided links and include them in your build path.

+# Package/Class Listing

+1. ## api.gui.draw

+	* Car:
 	* Clock: creates simple clocks suitable for presentation inside an application's GUI window.
+	* Fan:
+	* Fans:
 	* HealthGrid: provides a graphical display to the user showing a simulation of an initial infection vector spreading through a population operating under certain fundamental rules.
+	* Parabola:

+2. ## api.gui.swing

+	* ApplicationWindow: represents a GUI window for an application.
+	* CarGUI:
+	* RichTextPane: creates text panes for applications with rich formatting capabilities and built-in file I/O.

+3. ## api.util

 	* EventHandler: simple mechanism for providing event hooks to objects.
-* RichTextPane: creates text panes for applications with rich formatting capabilities and built-in file I/O.

-Static classes:

 	* Games: contains utility methods useful for games, animated applications, and applications accompanying games.
+	* Lexer: contains the ground work for a very basic RegEx lexical analyzer to split data up into tokens which can then be further processed.
 	* Mathematics: contains utility methods for performing mathematical tasks such as identifying whether an integer is prime and more.
+	* ObjectCloner: contains a method to make a deep copy or clone of an object using Java's built-in serialization mechanism.
 	* Support: contains utility methods for validating data, simple I/O, displaying miscellaneous GUI components, executing shell commands, and more.

+5. ## api.util.datastructures

+	*

+6. ## api.util.games

+	*

+7. ## api.util.mathematics

+	*

+8. ## api.util.networking

+	* RMI: contains utility classes/interfaces and methods for providing simple RMI-based TCP network communication.
 	* Sockets: contains utility classes/interfaces and methods for providing simple socket-based TCP network communication.
 	* SQL: contains utility classes/interfaces and methods for providing simple Oracle SQL execution using JDBC.
-* RMI: contains utility classes/interfaces and methods for providing simple RMI-based TCP network communication.

-Some generic data structures are also included, as well as a modified version of the [Standard Library for Java](http://introcs.cs.princeton.edu/java/stdlib/).
+9. ## api.util.sicxe

+	*

 *******************************************
-Using the Custom Java API
+Using My Custom Java API
 *******************************************

 These instructions are going to apply primarily to the Eclipse IDE, because that is what I use.
 For other IDEs, you will need to consult the official documentation for your particular software.